jauntsdn/rsocket-jvm/README.md

 Transports are shared, and considered part of runtime due to tight contract with RSocket-JVM for performance reasons.
-This project offers strictly few highly optimized transports for interprocess/datacenter (TCP, UNIX sockets) and cross-datacenter (GRPC-RSocketRPC, websocket-over-htp2) communication, instead of user-friendly APIs for external implementors.
+This project offers strictly few highly optimized transports for interprocess/datacenter (TCP, UNIX sockets) and cross-datacenter (GRPC-RSocketRPC, websocket, websocket-over-htp2) communication, instead of user-friendly APIs for external implementors.
 This way if supported transports are extended or replaced, transport contract is free to change to accommodate new needs.